• Skip to main content

 How Does a Qualified Charitable Distribution Work?

-Following the rules exactly is necessary for your donations to qualify as QCDs, as there are certain caveats to consider.
+To qualify as a QCD, donations must follow specific rules and requirements as there are certain caveats to consider.
 So be sure to mind the fine print!

 Only certain account types qualify

-The IRS specifies that individuals can only process QCDs from the following account types: Traditional IRAs, inherited IRAs, inactive Simplified Employee Pension (SEP) plans, and inactive Savings Incentive Match Plan for Employees (SIMPLE) IRAs.
-(Inactive SEP and SIMPLE IRAs are accounts that no longer receive employer contributions.)
+The IRS specifies that individuals can only process QCDs from the following account types: Traditional IRAs, rollover IRAs, inherited IRAs, inactive Simplified Employee Pension (SEP) plans, and inactive Savings Incentive Match Plan for Employees (SIMPLE) IRAs.
+(Inactive SEP and SIMPLE IRAs are accounts that no longer receive employer contributions for the year.)

 Moreover, you must make the account distribution payable directly to the organization.
 For example, sending funds from the investment account to your bank account, and then writing a check to the charity, will not qualify.